-Furthermore, since fiscal 2015, Panasonic has implemented risk assessment and improvement efforts based on a "Self-Assessment Checklist" relating to human rights and labor that was established that year.
-In fiscal 2018, we engaged in efforts toward self-assessments as well as corrections and improvements at 91 sites worldwide.
+Furthermore, since fiscal 2015, Panasonic has implemented risk assessment and improvement efforts based on a “Self-Assessment Checklist” relating to human rights and labor that was established that year.

 Because issues with working hours management have been observed at some companies through self-assessments, we have proposed improvement plans that include revisions to the organization of personnel, work management methods, and equipment automation, and are moving forward in our efforts to correct these issues.

 In addition, Panasonic receives audits from the clients that we supply.
 We were audited over 20 times in fiscal 2018, and we are engaged in correcting and improving the areas that our clients have indicated may be problematic in terms of human rights and labor standards.
 These efforts include reviewing our work regulations and management methods.